-Associate Director – Brittany Vis
+Brittany Vis (she/her)

-School and Public Programs Manager – Laura Robin
+School and Public Programs Manager

 Laura is originally from Saskatoon, Saskatchewan, where she received her B.A. in History and B.Ed. from the University of Saskatchewan.
 A teacher by training, Laura worked in elementary school classrooms for 5 years before moving closer to the ocean and coast she now teaches about at the Maritime Museum.
 A great love of museums and informal education environments led Laura to complete her Master’s of Museum Education from the University of British Columbia in 2019.

 At the Maritime Museum, Laura creates and leads curriculum-based school programming, public programs for toddlers, adults, and seniors, and manages the delivery of outreach and onsite programming to members of all of Victoria’s diverse communities.

 Heather Feeney (she/her)

 Heather is originally from Kitchener-Waterloo, Ontario – home of the largest Oktoberfest celebration outside of Germany.